 Welcome to Heavy Metals, Proactive's weekly commodities report.

-Each week, we pick one commodity and dive in – what’s been happening, where’s it headed, what factors are at play and how are markets responding?
+Each week, we pick one commodity and dive in – what’s been happening, where it's headed, what factors are at play and how are markets responding?

 Chart of the week

 Over the last three months, high-grade copper prices dipped into January and have spiked since then.

 Constantine Metal Resources (CVE:CEM) VP of Exploration Darwin Green sat down with Steve Darling from Proactive Investors Vancouver to share details of what will be a very busy 2019.
 Green telling Proactive about their copper project Palmer and also on their gold venture Johnson.

 Thunderstruck Resources Ltd (CVE:AWE) (OTCQB:THURF) has announced a joint venture deal with the Japanese government group, Japan Oil, Gas and Metals National Corporation (JOGMEC) to develop its Wainaleka VMS (volcanogenic massive sulfide) discovery in Fiji.